DjangoCRM/django-crm/README.md

-﻿# Django-CRM
+# Django-CRM

 *(Customer Relationship Management app)*

-The use of CRM by companies allows them to improve the sales performance of their products and services 📈.
+📈 The use of CRM by companies allows them to improve the sales performance of their products and services.
 The more complex and time-consuming the sales process, the greater the improvement.
 This Enterprise level [CRM](https://github.com/DjangoCRM/django-crm) software is designed for individual use by any company.
 Access to the company's business data remains solely under its control.